azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 myapi-7c74475b88-s5gmj              1/1     Running   0          74s
 ```

 We are all set to test the API and the connection to the SQL server.

-As done before, let's "port-forward" a local port to a pod in the Kubernetes cluster.
+As before, "port-forward" a local port to a pod in the Kubernetes cluster.
 You can pick any of the four running API pods.
-In the sample here, we take pod `myapi-7c74475b88-7hmcj` - of course, replace the pod name with one from your environment.
+In the sample here, we take pod `myapi-7c74475b88-7hmcj` - replace the pod name with one from your environment:

 ```shell
 $ kubectl port-forward myapi-7c74475b88-7hmcj 8080:5000